isabella232/algoliasearch-client-common/CONTRIBUTING.md

 - [ ] Write tests.
 - [ ] Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and follow (conventional commits)[https://conventionalcommits.org/].
 - [ ] Allow [edits from maintainers](https://blog.github.com/2016-09-07-improving-collaboration-with-forks/).

+### API Breaking changes

+We care deeply about backward compatibility for our API clients libraries.
+If it's necessary, we're ready to break backward compatibility but this is should be pretty rare.

+If you want to make breaking changes, open an issue first to discuss it with maintainers.

 ## Label caption